codecrafters-io/languages/compiled_starters/sqlite-starter-python/README.md

 There are two other databases that you can use:

 1. `superheroes.db`:
-   - This is a small version of the test database for stage 6.
+   - This is a small version of the test database used in the table-scan stage.
    - It contains one table: `superheroes`.
    - It is ~1MB in size.
 1. `companies.db`:
-   - This is a small version of the test database for stage 7.
+   - This is a small version of the test database used in the index-scan stage.
    - It contains one table: `companies`, and one index: `idx_companies_country`
    - It is ~7MB in size.